alloy-rs/alloy/crates/rpc-types-mev/README.md

 # alloy-rpc-types-mev

-Types for the MEV JSON-RPC namespace.
+Types for the MEV bundle JSON-RPC namespace.